Celtic Cross: Meaning, History, and Modern Interpretations

 The Celtic Cross in Spiritual Practices

 Beyond its historical roots, the Celtic Cross carries spiritual and metaphysical meanings, commonly used as a symbol of protection and meditation in modern practices.
-Many people wear Celtic Crosses as protective amulets, while others use them as focal points during meditation, channeling its ancient energy and connecting with Celtic spirituality.
+Many people wear Celtic Crosses as protective amulets, while others use them as focal points during meditation, channelling their ancient energy and connecting with Celtic spirituality.

 The Celtic Cross as a Symbol of Protection